deeheber/text-to-speech-converter/README.md

 ## Summary
 This is an application that takes in text and outputs an audio file of that text.
 Written with US-English in mind, so it might not convert as expected for other languages.

-Deployed version [here](http://text-to-speech-frontend.s3-website-us-west-2.amazonaws.com/).
+My deployed version [here](http://text-to-speech-frontend.s3-website-us-west-2.amazonaws.com/).
 Feel free to add your own things to convert to audio, download files, and delete files.

 ### Technologies Used
 - [Node](https://nodejs.org/)